anmdotdev/anm.dev/README.md

 ## Features

 - 📱 **Responsive** - Works on mobile, tablets and desktops.
-- ✨ **Server Side rendering** of pages generated via Preact and Tailwind
+- ✨ **Server Side rendering** of pages generated via React and Tailwind
 - 📴 Works **Offline** - Install as a **PWA**.
 Configured via a Service Worker.
 - 🚗 **Perfect score** for all parameters with Google **Lighthouse** Audit.
 - 📜 Written in **TypeScript.**